KMaheshBhat/hami/current-activity.md

 - `--log-timestamp` (boolean)
 - `--log-verbose` (boolean)

-### Task 6: Deprecate Old Implementation ✅ COMPLETED
+### Task 6: Remove Deprecated Implementation ✅ COMPLETED
-- Mark `LogResult` as deprecated with comments
+- Since this is a fast-moving, not-yet-published project, removed the old `LogResult` class entirely
-- Update all remaining usage to use `EnhancedLogResult`
+- All usage has been migrated to `EnhancedLogResult`
-- Remove legacy implementation after testing
+- No backward compatibility concerns for unpublished project

 ### Task 7: Update Flow List Command ✅ COMPLETED
 - Update `handleFlowList()` to use enhanced logging